openxpki/openxpki/doc/reference/configuration/workflow.rst

     head:
         label: The verbose name of the workflow, shown on the UI
         description: The verbose description of the workflow, shown on the UI
-        prefix: internal short name, used to prefix the actions, must be unique.
+        prefix: internal short name, used to prefix the actions, must be unique Must not contain any other characters than [a-z0-9]

     state:
         name_of_state:  (used as literal name in the engine)